MiguelMorgado2/BASE-PROJECT-NPM-/README.md

 - const checked = await page.isChecked(...): Uses isChecked to get the element’s checked state.

 - return checked;: Returns true, false, or null.

+**Conclusion**:

+We created all this HTML behavior functions, to use in our future test actions and assertions:

+- clickElement
+- clickElementAtIndex
+- inputElementValue
+- selectElementValue
+- checkElement
+- uncheckElement
+- inputValueOnIframe
+- inputValueOnPage
+- scrollElementIntoView
+- getElement
+- getElements
+- getElementAtIndex
+- getElementValue
+- getIframeElement
+- getElementWithinIframe
+- getTextWithinIframeElement
+- getTitleWithinPage
+- getElementOnPage
+- getElementTextWithinPage
+- getAttributeText
+- getElementText
+- getElementTextAtIndex
+- getTableData
+- elementEnabled
+- elementChecked

+At anytime, we can create new ones if we need.

 </details>